tadashibashi/fmod-cmake/README.md

 A CMake interface for linking to FMOD Studio and Core APIs on multiple platforms for C/C++ projects.

-Since the FMOD API is proprietary, its distribution is limited to downloads from the FMOD website.
-To abide by the copyright, this project only defines a folder structure into which you can copy/move these files and does not contain the actual files themselves.
+Since FMOD is proprietary, distribution is limited to downloads directly from fmod.com.
+In accordance with their copyright, this project only defines a folder structure into which you can copy/move these files and does not contain the actual files themselves.

+If forking this repo, please make any uploads of the FMOD libs and headers private.
+In order to add library files and headers to git, you'll need to comment out or delete the corresponding ignore patterns in `.gitignore`

 Currently tested and working on
 - MacOS arm64